Kamalapur railway station: Establishment

-Post-independence
+Post-independence era

+Recent developments

 On 11 April 1987, after sixteen years of the independence of Bangladesh, the first inland container depot in Bangladesh was opened in the railway station.
+In 2005, American consultancy firm Louis Berger Group prepared a strategic transport plan (STP) for Dhaka.
+The STP suggested the relocation of the central railway station to Tongi, but the steering committee, formed by Dhaka Transport Coordination Board, rejected the suggestion.
 In the 2010s, the government proposed to shift the railway station to Gazipur District.
 But the ministry of Railways opposed the proposal considering the inconvenience of the city dwellers.
+The station building underwent renovation four times between 2013 and 2023.